aciccarello/ciccarello.me/_posts/photos/2023-09-06-eiffel-tower.md

 image: /assets/img/2023-france-eiffel-tower-bw.jpg
 image_alt: "Black and white silhouette of the Eiffel tower from below. "
 ---
-T﻿his tower is impressively tall.
+This tower is impressively tall.
 I loved getting brunch at a nearby cafe and walking around the neighborhood.